Seiganto-ji Temple

 Nachi-no-Hi-Matsuri (Fire Festival of Nachi) (14th of July)

-The Nachi-no-Hi-Matsuri is one of the three largest fire festivals within Japan.
+The Nachi-no-Hi-Matsuri is one of the three largest fire festivals in Japan.
 It is held at Kumano Nachi Taisha (Grand Shrine).
 12 pine torches with an incredible weight of 50 kg each are carried and waved around.
 The torches represent the 12 months of the year and the 12 deities (gods) dwelling in Kumano.
 The annual Fire Festival celebrates the god coming back to his original place, Nachi Falls (Nachi no Taki).

 December - New Year's Eve